 Innovative Immunotherapy Alliance S.A.
 (IIA) is a joint venture established with CIMAB S.A. (a majority owned marketing and commercialization subsidiary of the Center for Molecular Immunology ("CIM")) to research and develop innovative cancer immunotherapies.
 The joint venture provides Roswell Park with access to cancer medicines that were not previously accessible to patients or researchers in the United States.
-Roswell Park's ownership interest in the joint venture is 27% and is recorded using the equity method of accounting.
+Roswell Park's ownership interest in the joint venture is 30% and is recorded using the equity method of accounting.

-Center For Advanced Molecular Isotopes (CAMI) is a joint venture established to provide quality and affordable radiopharmaceuticals and to further foster an environment conducive to medicinal research.
-Roswell Park's ownership interest in the joint venture is 14% and is recorded using the equity method of accounting.
+Center For Advanced Molecular Isotopes (CAMI) was a joint venture established to provide quality and affordable radiopharmaceuticals and to further foster an environment conducive to medicinal research.
+During 2022, the joint venture was dissolved and Roswell Park's remaining ownership interest was returned.

 OmniSeq, LLC ("OmniSeq") is a for-profit corporation, headquartered in Buffalo, New York, that was formed on February 12, 2015 as a Delaware limited liability company to commercialize proprietary cancer genomic assays and technology developed at Roswell Park.
 OmniSeq is an early-stage laboratory company that focuses on providing oncological-based, advanced molecular diagnostic tests with therapeutic associations.
-Until April 2019, Roswell park was a majority shareholder in OmniSeq on April 18, 2019, Roswell Park sold all of its Series B holdings in OmniSeq.
-In addition, OmniSeq repurchased a portion of the Roswell Park Series A holdings in OmniSeq and records its ownership interest via the equity method of accounting.
-Refer to Note 17 for more details.
+During 2022 Roswell Park sold the entirety of its ownership interest in OmniSeq and as a result, recognized a non-operating gain on sale of \$7,962.